Home Inspection Cost Calculator and Average Home Inspection Cost Tool

 - There is no ubiquitous criterion for how the home inspection cost is determined, so you must ask your inspector upfront to figure out how you will be billed, and how much.
 For the most part, you can expect to pay either prior to the services, or sometime shortly thereafter.
 At this point in time, SPS Inspections requires payment before we will release your home inspection report.

 - Having the home inspection industry be largely as unregulated as it is, this leaves room for home inspectors to decide how they would like to charge clients, and for what amount.
 Some home inspectors use a hierarchy to charge a set price based on the area in square feet of the living space.
 For example; up to 1,500 sq ft is $400, 1,501-2,000 sq ft is $450, and so on.
 Some base their fees on the total square feet of the attic space under the roofing system.
 Lastly, some home inspectors still yet charge based on the quantity of time invested in the home inspection.
-Personally, at SPS Inspections of Olympia Washington, we base our home inspection costs on each house individually by the house’s size, age, and distance in miles from SPS Inspections’ Offices.
+Personally, at SPS Inspections of Olympia Washington, we base our home inspection costs on each house individually by the house’s size, age, and distance from SPS Inspections’ Offices.

 - If your home inspector charges based upon the quantity of time spent inspecting the house, the bigger your home is, the much more you must anticipate paying.